Time dispersion in quantum electrodynamics: Time dispersion in Quantum Electrodynamics

 As noted earlier, we get conservation of clock energy at a vertex from the integrals over clock time.
 For this to work we need to take the limit as $\tau\to\pm\infty$.
 If we are looking at short time $S$ matrix elements -- legitimate if infrequent -- we will not get exact conservation of clock energy at each vertex, but only an approximation thereof, corresponding to \emph{not} taking the limit in:

 If the time range $T$ is sufficiently small the difference between the $sin$ and the $\delta$ function could become noticeable.
-And, again, we see that SQM is only three quarters relativistic: the clock energy is not present on the same basis as the three space momenta.
+So we see that in SQM the clock energy is not present on exactly the same basis as the three space momenta.

-To a generally good first approximation, TQM may be thought of as SQM with a fourth space dimension.
+To a reasonable first approximation, TQM may be thought of as SQM with a fourth space dimension.
 So we get conservation of 4D momentum at each vertex:

 If we able to take the limit as clock time goes to infinity, we get a fifth conservation condition at each vertex and over the entire Feynman diagram:

 but we can easily do without this at shorter times.